RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

 ### Standard Hashing Policy

-When using the standard hashing policy, a Redis Enterprise Cloud cluster behaves like the standard, open-source Redis cluster, and hashing is performed as follows:
+When using the standard hashing policy, a Redis Cloud Essentials cluster behaves like the standard, open-source Redis cluster, and hashing is performed as follows: